oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-provide-ota.md

 ### What You’ll Build
 In this codelab, you will:
-- Run the Matter light you created on an ESP32
+- Build and run a Matter light from the connectedhomeip repo on an ESP32
 - Learn how to change the software version of your application
 - Learn how to generate an image that can be used for OTA
 - Build and use the ota provider app.